 ROOM CONDITIONS AND KEYS

 When a student arrives on campus, he/she will check the condition of his/her assigned rooms on The Room Condition Form.
 The student and a staff member will sign this form.
 The student will be held accountable for all missing furniture and damage done to their room; restitution charges or fees will be assessed.

 Key: Each student will be issued one room key.
-It is the student’s responsibility to carry his/her key with him/her at all times and to lock his/her room door.
+It is the student’s responsibility to carry his/her key with him/her and to lock his/her room door at all times.
 If a student loses a key, there will be a $50 charge to have the key replaced.
-In addition the student may be required to pay a $100 fee to change the door lock.
+In addition the student may be required to pay a fee to change the door lock.

 WHAT TO BRING TO YOUR ROOM

 Refrigerators: The only approved appliance in the room is a small college type refrigerator (less than 5.0 cu.
 Ft. and 36 in. tall).
 Refrigerators must be emptied, cleaned and unplugged for breaks and holidays.
 Refrigerators must be kept clean, free of spoiled food and will be part of the room inspections.